Home decor enthusiasts can certainly be forgiven for looking for some other go-to furniture stores like Pottery Barn:

 If Amazon is the behemoth retail giant that’s muscled its way into competition with just about every other retailer, Target isn’t far behind.

-Their furniture selection isn’t quite as big as Amazon’s, but still quite large and quite varied, meaning it’s another place where you can score some great pieces, but also need to keep an eye on the quality.
+Their furniture selection isn’t quite as big as Amazon’s, but still large and varied, meaning it’s another place where you can score some great pieces, but also need to keep an eye on the quality.

 Nordstrom Rack is another outlet that’s thought of as more of a place for discount clothes than discount furniture.

 What’s nice about Nordstrom Rack is that it gives you access to a lot of the same brand names that you’ll find at the flagship store, but often at a fraction of the price.

-Ashley Homestore sells a wide range of products and collections, at an equally wide range of prices.
+Formerly Ashley Homestore, Ashley sells a wide range of products and collections, at an equally wide range of prices.

 Some are a little on the higher side and closer to stores like Pottery Barn and West Elm, but many are actually quite affordable, and the quality is pretty comparable, making this a great Pottery Barn alternative for those on a budget.

-Ikea has been the preferred Pottery Barn alternative of the budget-conscious for years thanks to its emphasis on contemporary design and wide selection of stylish, modern furniture.
+Ikea has been the preferred Pottery Barn alternative of the budget-conscious for years thanks to its emphasis on contemporary design and wide selection of stylish, modern furniture — especially for small spaces.

 Ikea furniture is famously less solid and well made than PB’s, which makes sense, since you have to assemble most pieces yourself at home.